-JENNIFER Edwards Becan, PHD
+JENNIFER EDWARDS BECAN, PHD

-began her work with the IBR in 2006 as a Graduate Research Assistant and joined the IBR Research Faculty as an Associate Research Scientist in 2010.
-From 2006-2009 she helped manage data collection and field operations for the Treatment Cost and Organizational Monitoring (TCOM) project and authored several peer reviewed publications on innovation adoption, leadership, and service delivery.
+began her work as Associate Research Scientist in 2010 after completing her doctorate at Texas Christian University.
+As a Graduate Research Assistant at the IBR, from 2006-2009 she helped manage data collection and field operations for the Treatment Cost and Organizational Monitoring (TCOM) project and authored several peer reviewed publications on innovation adoption, leadership, and service delivery.
 One of her key contributions is the development and validation of the TCU Survey of Transformational Leadership (TCU STL) for application in treatment settings.
 Dr. Becan's research endeavors have culminated in five New Investigator Travel Awards, two from NIAAA, two from NIDA, and one from the College on Problems of Drug Dependence.
-Her recent research endeavors center on the dissemination, adoption, and implementation of evidence-based practices that improve motivation and counter poor judgment and decision making among adolescents in treatment.
-She currently servces as Project Director for two 5-year NIDA funded grants (the Adolescent Project and the Translational Research on Interventions for Adolescents in the Legal System: TRIALS).
+Based on her work as Project Director for the 5 year NIDA funded Adolescent Project, Dr. Becan published on implementation science topics including dissemination of evidence based practices that improve motivation and counter poor judgment and decision making among adolescents in treatment.
+She currently serves as Project Director for the Juvenile Justice-Translational Research on Interventions for Adolescents in the Legal System (JJ-TRIALS) 5 year NIDA funded grant.